Tuition, Fees, and Discounts

 How are TVBA's costume fees set?

 - Although there is subjectivity in this area, we feel that the costumes we choose are both attractive and modest.
-Please view the Video & Portrait Gallery to see costumes from last year.
+Please view the Photos page to see past costumes.

 Where can I purchase TVBA branded apparel?